 Now, the image above is my favorite.
 I have printed it A4 size and it really looks like a painting.
 The only post process was highlights recovery (which is so easy to do with film).
 I am going to print this photo on canvas at A3 size and hang it on my wall for the Christmas season !!
 Medium format images are meant to printed, there is a certain quality that cannot be seen on the monitor screen.

 During this month I have been shooting a lot under available light.
 To my own surprise, I didn’t need to use crazy ISO values like 3200 or 6400 to get the images I wanted.
-For shooting family snapshots I really appreciate the high ISO performance of my Fuji X100 or Sony NEX 5N which gives decent shutter speeds, but for own work I can shoot film under most circumstances.
+For shooting casual snapshots I really appreciate the high ISO performance of my Fuji X100 or Sony NEX 5N which gives decent shutter speeds, but for own work I can shoot film under most circumstances.

 Enjoy the rest of the images.